nkdAgility/NKDAgility.com/site/content/resources/blog/2011/2011-06-04-what-do-you-do-with-a-work-item-history-not-found-conflict-type-details/index.md

 ---
 title: What do you do with a Work Item History Not Found Conflict Type Details
+description: "Discover solutions for TFS migration conflicts in work item history.
+Learn how to tackle 'not found' errors and streamline your integration process."
 date: 2011-06-04
 creator: Martin Hinshelwood
 id: "3460"